Scurrlin/SPARQL-101/README.md

 5. **Analyzing your playlist data with SPARQL**:

     We are finally ready to start running SPARQL queries!
-First, create one last file in your directory called `sparql.py`.
+First, create one last file in your project called `sparql.py`.
 You can copy and paste in the same code that I have in my `sparql.py` file, but I encourage you to come up with your own queries as well!

     <details>
     <summary><code>sparql.py</code></summary>